 Nowadays in dentistry, the options for improving your teeth are close to limitless.
 Whether it’s fixing a chipped tooth or adjusting the length of your gums, it can be done.
-In this article, I will talk about dental veneers since they are gaining in popularity.
+In this article, I will talk about dental veneers teeth pros and cons since they are gaining in popularity.

 What are the different types of veneers?